billyjitsu/oev_example/README.md

 Once this is completed, we are now ready to request to make a bid in the auctions.

 There are two ways to make the bid.
-A bid without an expiration time and one with an expiration time (done this this example).
+A bid `without an expiration time` and one with an `expiration time` (done this this example).

-In the `auctionHouse` Contract it takes in as set of parameters
+In the `auctionHouse` contract it takes in as set of parameters
 ```
         bytes32 bidTopic,
         uint256 chainId,